Skip to content

 • LiveKit: Comprehensive metrics collection and reporting with Prometheus, analytics events, and structured logging.

-• LiveKit: Uses a more complex configuration system (likely YAML-based) for tuning various aspects of the system, reflecting the larger number of features and settings.
+• LiveKit: Uses a more complex configuration system (YAML-based) for tuning various aspects of the system, reflecting the larger number of features and distributed settings.

 In Summary

-The provided code highlights the fundamental difference in scope and design goals:
+The fundamental difference remains one of scope and design goals:

-• LiveKit is a much more comprehensive platform aimed at building scalable, production-ready, real-time communication applications.
-It includes all the necessary components for managing large numbers of rooms and participants, optimizing media quality, and handling network conditions, particularly in a distributed environment.
+• LiveKit is a more comprehensive platform aimed at building scalable, production-ready, real-time communication applications.
+It includes all the necessary components for managing large numbers of rooms and participants, optimising media quality, and handling network conditions in a distributed environment, along with extensive multi-language SDK support.